Dami-18/Dami-18/README.md

 - 👋 Hi, I’m Damiya, first year CSE undergrad at IIT Kharagpur.
-- 👀 I love music, reading books and coding.
+- I love music, books and coding.
-- 🌱 I’m currently learning web development and programming in other languages.
+- I’m currently learning programming and exploring new horizons.
-- 💞️ I’m looking to collaborate on web development projects.
-So feel free to reach out!
-- 📫 Reach me: damiyagondha@gmail.com
+- Reach me: damiyagondha@gmail.com

 <!---
 Dami-18/Dami-18 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.